Frequently Asked Questions (FAQs)

-Additionally, Municipal Affairs has published and updated a number of guides in 2018:
+Additionally, Municipal Affairs has published and updated a number of guides:

-- Guide to Property Assessment and Taxation in Aberta
+- > Guide to Property Assessment and Taxation in Alberta

 The assessment review board is the first level of formal complaint for all types of property assessments except linear property.
 The assessment review board is a local board.
 Its members are appointed by the municipality.
 Each municipality has its own assessment review board.
 These boards are local because assessment and taxation are municipal responsibilities, not provincial responsibilities.
 The assessment review board is a quasi-judicial administrative board.
 This means it is created, empowered, and staffed according to the legislation laid out in the Municipal Government Act.
 The board is like a court as it can order something to be done.
 In this case, it can order a change to the assessment on a property.